Weakly Hadamard diagonalizable graphs and Quantum State Transfer: State transfer in weakly Hadamard diagonalizable graphs

 \item Let $X$ be a Laplacian integral graph such that $L(X)$ is diagonalized by a matrix $S$ with pairwise orthogonal columns.
 If perfect state transfer occurs between vertices $u$ and $v$ in $X$, then it occurs between vertices $(u,j)$ and $(v,j)$ in $Z_k$ if and only if $\frac{n}{g}$ is even, where $g$ is given in Corollary \ref{PST2}. \end{enumerate} \end{proposition}

 \begin{proof}

-Invoking \cite[Lemma 4]{Monterde2022} yields (1).
+Invoking \cite[Lemma 4]{kirkland2023quantum} yields (1).
 To prove (2), let $0,\lambda_2,\ldots,\lambda_n$ be the eigenvalues of $L(X)$.
-Then by Theorem \ref{thm:join}, $0,\lambda_2+(k-1)n,\ldots,\lambda_n+(k-1)n,kn$ are the eigenvalues of $L(Z_k)$, Since $kn\in \sigma_{(u,j),(v,j)}^+(L(Z_k))$, applying the same argument in the proof of Proposition \ref{comp1} yields the desired result. \end{proof}
+Then by Theorem \ref{thm:join}, $0,\lambda_2+(k-1)n,\ldots,\lambda_n+(k-1)n,kn$ are the eigenvalues of $L(Z_k)$, Since $kn\in \sigma_{(u,j),(v,j)}^+$, applying the same argument in the proof of Proposition \ref{comp1} yields the desired result. \end{proof}

 \begin{remark} Propositions \ref{comp1} and \ref{QSTjoin} both apply to WHD graphs with $P_X$ having orthogonal columns.
-In particular, if $X$ is unweighted Laplacian integral and either (i) $n$ and $g$ are powers of two or (ii) $n$ is even and $g=2$, then $\frac{n}{g}$ is even, and so PST in $X$ guarantees PST in $X\vee\ldots \vee X$ and $X^c$. \end{remark}
+In particular, if $X$ is unweighted Laplacian integral and either (i) $n$ and $g$ are powers of two or (ii) $n$ is doubly even and $g=2$, then we get that $\frac{n}{g}$ is even.
+In this case, PST in $X$ guarantees PST in $Z_k$ and $X^c$. \end{remark}

 We end this section by providing infinite families of WHD graphs that exhibit PST.
 Recall that both $C_4$ and $K_2\sqcup K_2$ exhibit PST with minimum time $\pi/2$ between two pairs of vertices, both $K_4\backslash e$ and $O_2\sqcup K_2$ exhibit PST with minimum time $\pi/2$ between a pair of vertices, and $K_4$ and $O_4$ do not exhibit PST.